brianchowlab/BcLOV4-FEM/README.md

 -ndSparse (https://www.mathworks.com/matlabcentral/fileexchange/29832-n-dimensional-sparse-arrays?s_tid=srchtitle).
 Used for efficient memory handling.
 Packaged in ths GitHub repository. <br/>
 -readImageJROI (https://www.mathworks.com/matlabcentral/fileexchange/32479-readimagejroi?s_tid=srchtitle).
 Used for reading in ROIs from imageJ.
 Packaged in this GitHub repository. <br/>
 -mesh_xsections (https://www.mathworks.com/matlabcentral/fileexchange/70238-mesh_xsections?s_tid=srchtitle).
 Used for membrane interpolation.
 Packaged in this GitHub repository. <br/>
+-Virtual Cell (https://vcell.org).
+Only necessary if using Virtual Cell integration (see tutorials). <br/>

 ## Quick-Start Instructions for Use: